 We know you have better ways to spend your time than cooking up different meals all day for picky eaters.
 With our 6 meal templates, kids can “personalize” their meals to take the battle and stress out of dinnertime.

 A short-order cook is one that prepares a variety of fast and simple meals, getting them to hungry customers as quickly as possible.
 At home, picky eating often results in amazing, well-intentioned parents spending too much of their day playing the role of short-order cook, catering each meal and snack to their child’s preferences.

-If your child(ren) has reached an age where he’s become somewhat picky about his meals, that’s quite normal, according to psychologists.
+If your child(ren) has reached an age where they become somewhat picky about their meals, that’s quite normal, according to psychologists.
 One of the most common suggestions is to present children with several options at the dinner table, so they feel like they have some control over their eating decisions.
 Does that mean you should cook four separate meals every night?
 Gosh, no!
 That sounds pretty impossible for even the most avid cooks, let alone busy parents.

 One way to provide your child with options without spending your entire day cooking is to create meals with a “buffet” of options that allow both adults and children to “personalize” their meals.
 Some formulas that allow for easy customization are fried rice, omelets, pastas, pizzas, salads, and taco / pita pockets.

-Guide to Ending Short-Order Cooking
+Guide to End Short-Order Cooking

-Resign from your job as a short-order cook, and expose your kids to a lot more healthy foods.
+Resign from your job as a short-order cook, and expose your kids to a lot more healthy foods!